Key takeaways

 When NOT to build a custom research platform

 Skip the build when (a) the team needs to ship inside eight weeks, (b) the panel requirement is broad consumer and you don’t have a recruitment moat, (c) total budget is below $80K, or (d) the buyer’s differentiator is brand recognition rather than a unique workflow.
-In each case the right move is to integrate UserTesting, dscout, or Respondent.io APIs and build only the differentiating layer on top — we still help build that layer.
+In each case the right move is to integrate UserTesting, dscout, or Respondent.io APIs and build only the differentiating layer on top — our custom software development team still builds that differentiating layer.

 Want a build-vs-buy verdict in writing?

-A 30-minute call gets you a one-page recommendation matched to your panel, language mix, AI moat, and budget — honestly told when buying instead would be cheaper.
+A 30-minute call gets you a one-page recommendation matched to your panel, language mix, AI moat, and budget, and it says honestly when buying instead would be cheaper.

 FAQ